jaredmacintyre/3D-Alien-Defense/README.md

 ## 3D Alien Defense Game
-A simple first-person 3D version of Space Invaders built for MacOS in C using OpenGL and GLUT.
+A simple first-person 3D 'Space Invaders'-like game built for MacOS in C using OpenGL and GLUT.
 Generates a colorful  Minecraft-like world where you play as a flying hero trying to stop the Alien invaders from kidnapping the helpless humans.
 Try to stop the aliens before it's too late!

 ## Setup